-Further, if you wish to teach in an area outside your degree, earning the necessary endorsements may take much more time.
+Further, if you wish to teach in an area outside your degree, completing the necessary coursework for the endorsements may more time.
 If you require more than 9 credit hours of coursework to complete your main endorsement area, your admission will be delayed.
 Finally, you are more likely to secure an internship in your area of work experience and degree.

-In granting admission to the Regents Alternative Pathway to Iowa Licensure, consideration is given to the scholarship, health, character, dispositions, and leadership potential of the applicant.
+In granting admission to the Regents Alternative Pathway to Iowa Licensure, consideration is given to the scholarship, character, dispositions, and leadership potential of the applicant.

-The total estimated cost of approximately $12,500 includes tuition, technology fees, supervision fees, and miscellaneous fees for requirements such as the cost of the Intern License and background checks.
+The total estimated cost of the program is approximately $13,845, which includes tuition, technology fees, supervision fees, and miscellaneous fees for requirements such as the cost licenses and background checks.
 All costs are subject to change and should be considered as an estimate.

 These estimates do NOT include costs for acquiring the endorsement, texts, materials, and travel expenses for face-to-face course hours.

-- Praxis Core scores must meet requirements of 150 in math, 156 in reading and 162 in writing.
+- Praxis Core scores - must meet requirements of 150 in math, 156 in reading and 162 in writing.

 - Bachelor’s degree must be from a regionally accredited institution.

-No. The RAPIL has been designed to provide you with a threaded, highly-articulated program of experiences.
+No. The RAPIL has been designed to provide a threaded, highly-articulated program of experiences.
 There are no discreet courses dedicated to particular topics that can be transferred into this program, nor will these courses transfer to another program.